qiskit-community/lindbladmpo/README.md

 with all the parameters of the model easily specified, and various initial states and observables supported.

-For a detailed background, information, and examples, the following sections of the documentation can be consulted:
+For more details check the extensive documentation:

 ## Table of Contents